 Northwest Vietnam is a mountainous region, sharing borders with Laos and China.
 This area is sometimes known as the North and Northwest.
 It’s one of three sub-regions of northern Vietnam (2 sub-region is the Northeast and the Red River Delta)

 With rugged terrain, Northwest region has many mountains and large rivers.
 The Hoang Lien Son mountain range runs northwest-southeast, high as 1500 m, 180 km long, 30 km wide, with a number of peaks over 3,000 m.
 Two major rivers, such as the Black River and Thao River( Red River).

-You will experience the culture of this beautiful country first hand as the tour includes “home-stays” – this is where we get to stay in large traditional bamboo houses that accommodate large families.
+You will experience the culture of this beautiful country first hand as the tour includes “home-stays” – this is where we get to stay in large wood and traditional bamboo houses that accommodate large families.
 It is shared accommodation on these evenings, usually on the first floor accessible by a set of wooden steps.
 Comfy mattresses, privacy curtains and mosquito nets are provided along with clean bedding, showers and toilets.

 When in Hanoi or other larger city we are likely to eat out and other than on your rest day, your guide will take you either to a street restaurant or an indoor restaurant that serves excellent freshly cooked food and plenty of Beer and rice wine!

 At lunchtime, we stop for about an hour and indulge in some noodle soup, rice, spring rolls, meat and other fine food, all freshly prepared for us and helps us keep our energy levels up for riding.
 The food is clean and freshly prepared After lunch, we head off again and may even take in some dirt tracks and narrow pathways, often crossing shallow streams and rivers or negotiating rope suspension bridges, it’s all brilliant fun.